Croce Provenzale 2402 m

 Starting point: pull-out along the road to Maurin Valley, after the second hairpin

 Croce Provenzale Normal Route is a long scramble rising along the rounded and sloping ridge which overlooks the old village of Chiappera.
-The ascent alternates some walking and easy scrambling shares with some slabs of II grade UIAA in the beginning section and some other II grade UIAA moves in the ending part of the ridge.
+The ascent alternates some walking and easy scrambling with some slabs grading II grade UIAA in the beginning section and some other II grade UIAA moves in the upper part of the ridge.
 Experienced climbers can climb unroped the route up and down.
 The rock is a very good kind of quartzite; along the slabs the rock becomes very slippery in the event of rain.
 The route is marked.

 SOUTH RIDGE (NORMAL ROUTE) REPORT